The Pool (2018 film): Plot

 Tension starts to arise between the two as they try and fail to escape from the pool, and after Day admits to feeling he would not be a good father, and to wanting Koi to have an abortion.
 Koi berates him and inspires him to prove his worth by saving them.

 On the fifth day the couple release the crocodile back into the pool and enter the drain system themselves.
 They manage to open the grate a few inches and Day salvages an insulin shot, which was accidentally dropped into the grate a few days earlier.

 Seeing what he believes is a drone, Day leaves Koi in the pumping station and makes his way back to the pool, only to discover it's a remote-controlled glider.
 He notices a line of barbed wire has been blown over and he attempts to climb it but falls and breaks his leg.
 He fashions a splint from pieces wood and duct tape and falls unconscious.
 He later wakes with severely lacerated hands, and with the crocodile chewing his broken leg in the image we saw in the opening scene.
 Day manages to beat the animal away with a bucket.

 That night it rains heavily, and the pumping station starts to fill with water with Koi inside.
 Day evades the crocodile and makes it back into the drain tunnels, but this time goes the opposite way to the pumping station.
 He finds a grate, which he manages to open, but emerges in an adjacent pool, also empty.
 Distraught and weak, he crawls back into the drain tunnel and falls asleep.

 On the morning of the seventh day, two men arrive after their remote-controlled glider gets stuck at the bottom of the empty pool.
 They fix a bamboo ladder to a pile of concrete pipes and climb down.
 Once in the pool, they notice blood stains and the word 'help' written in duct tape, but decide to leave anyway.

 Awoken by their talking, Day makes his way toward the ladder but is attacked by the crocodile.
 He fends off the animal, but the concrete pipes slip in the heavy rain and the ladder is completely retracted.
 With the rainwater now dangerously high in the pumping station and the crocodile attacking once more, Day collapses in defeat.
 The crocodile bites his torso and is about to bite his head when Koi blows a whistle through the grate just as the rainwater submerges her entirely.
 The sound makes Lucky jump into the pool, but as he is tethered, he hangs himself on his leash.
 Day impales the crocodile's mouth with the leg of the sofa, and kills her with a metal pipe.
-He uses Lucky's body and leash to climb out of the pool and prys open the grate to the pumping station, rescuing Koi before she drowns.
+He uses Lucky's body and leash to climb out of the pool and pries open the grate to the pumping station, rescuing Koi before she drowns.